Message from Tripadvisor •

 About

 Crofton Pumping Station is one of the most significant industrial heritage sites in the United Kingdom and a fascinating Grade 1 listed heritage visitor attraction visitor that invites you to step into our industrial and social history and turn back the clock to a time when steam was king.
 The station was built in 1807-9 to supply water to the highest point of the Kennet & Avon Canal which links London and Bristol.
 It is a rare survivor of the technology which enabled British engineers to drain mines and supply towns and cities with water throughout the world, and has recently undergone National Lottery Heritage Fund supported conservation and visitor facility improvement work.
-Please see our website for more information and to check when we are in steam. **Please note that no refreshments are available to purchase on site - please feel free to bring a picnic** No access directly from the canal tow-path.
-Entry to the site by the main gate (opposite the car-park) only.
+Please see our website for more information and to check when we are in steam.
+No refreshments available on site though visitors are encouraged to bring a picnic to enjoy in the grounds.
+Open on selected Saturdays and Sundays

 Suggest edits to improve what we show.